-Samsung Health is one of the best health apps I have used.
+Samsung Health (review) is one of the great health apps I have used.
 From step to sleep tracking, it’s a complete package.

 However, it’s just a digital app, so the accuracy is questionable.
-This is why I did some tests and compared them with others to get the answer to the “Is Samsung Health accurate” question.
+This is why I did tests and compared it with others to get the answer to the “Is Samsung Health accurate” question.

 Note: I’m not a health expert.
 I compared the app with other apps and online tools.